-I am a Lecturer in Sociology at the University of Kent’s School of Social Policy, Sociology and Social Research.
+I am a Senior Lecturer in Sociology at the University of Kent’s School of Social Policy, Sociology and Social Research.
 My research interests include:

 - Migration, diaspora and transnationalism